KANGYUlab/sas-pipeline/README.md

 ### IR (Identical Region) re-analyze

-IR regions are regions where short reads may be inaccurate mapped due to identical sequence The `--generate-ir` option automatically generates an IR bed file using genmap on parental haplotypes and re-analyzed using HiFi and ONT data to improve accuracy .
+IR(Identical Region) regions are regions where short reads may be inaccurate mapped due to identical sequence.

+The `--generate-ir` option automatically generates an IR bed file using genmap on parental haplotypes and re-analyzed using HiFi and ONT data to improve accuracy .
 This process:

 1. **Automatically detects or extracts parental haplotypes**: